ArnolFokam/reinforcement-learning-lab/README.md

 I like styding various fields of mathematics and computer science, with a particular bias towards artificially intelligent algorithms.
 Therefore it would be nice to store all the knowledge I have gathered so far during my learning journey.

-## What is included on this project?
+## What is included in this project?

 - ✍️ Personal [notes](/notes) from [books](/notes/books) and [papers](/notes/papers) read.
 I recommend reading them through [obsidian](https://obsidian.md/) to easily navigate through the notes.
 - The Python library 📚 for this project [rl_lab](/rl_lab/) that contains implementation of  different algorithms learnt and re-usable components to perform reduntant tasks such as plotting graphs and training agents.